-All other requests for items which do not meet these criteria shall be considered by the City Council in either of the following three ways:
+All other requests for agenda items shall be considered in one of the following three ways:

-1. Quarterly Meetings: Quarterly, the City Council will conduct a review of the upcoming agenda items proposed by staff and Council.
-The purpose of reviewing the list of upcoming agenda items and those to be determined (TBD) is for the Council to provide feedback to staff and to determine if and when an item not meeting the above criteria will be considered by the City Council.
-As part of this quarterly Council agenda review, staff will prepare a list of upcoming agenda items, by date forecasting at least six months ahead, along with a list of TBD agenda items to be scheduled in the future (without a specific date) that will be part of the agenda for the Council packet.
+1. Quarterly Meetings:

+Quarterly, the City Council will review upcoming agenda items proposed by staff and Council to provide feedback to staff and determine if and when an item will be considered by the City Council.
+As part of this quarterly Council agenda review, staff will prepare a list of upcoming agenda items by date, forecasting at least six months ahead, along with a list of TBD agenda items to be scheduled in the future without a specific date, that will be part of the agenda for the Council's review.